 Here's what we think happened.
 Before leaving on our trip, we made sure to have the oil changed in our car.
 For several years now our battery cables have been stripped, so they occasionally can get bumped or loosened.
 When they changed the oil they must have moved the cable a little.
 When Titus popped the hood, he jostled it around again, and the battery was secured.
 Our problem was solved.
 We didn't have any more car trouble for the rest of the trip.

-We did however hit another slight bump in the plans, as we got lost at the Kansas/Oklahoma border, and missed our turn to stay on the US-75 South.
+We did however hit another slight bump in the plans, as we got lost at the state border, and missed our turn.
 It wasn't until we'd been driving for 20 or 30 minutes that I questioned our location and we were able to turn around.
 That put us further behind schedule.

 At 4:30pm, 30 minutes before closing time we pulled into the dealership.
 We knew the car was for us.
 Our spirits were high, and it didn't seem like anything would bring them down.